robcarver17/skipperman/docs/import_registration_data_help.md

 - Use the data in the form.
 You can select a different status and/or available days.
 If you don't make any changes in the form, choosing this button will be the same as using the new data from Wild Apricot.
 - Use the new data imported from Wild Apricot (recommended)

+If a sailor was originally registered manually, then all their registration data will be imported.
+Warning - you won't see any notes they have entered unless you look at the registration details page.

 ## New conflicts between volunteer and cadet information